Child's Pose (film): Cast

+Release

+It was screened in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.
+The film won the Telia Film Award at the Stockholm International Film Festival 2013.

 Reception

 Critical reception

-On review aggregator website Rotten Tomatoes, the film has a "certified fresh" approval rating of 91% based on 79 reviews, and an average rating of 7.5/10.
+On review aggregator website Rotten Tomatoes, the film has a 92% approval rating based on 85 reviews, and an average rating of 7.5/10.
 The website's critical consensus reads, "It isn't necessarily an easy watch, but thanks to Netzer's interesting direction and a riveting performance from Gheorghiu, Child's Pose is rewarding."
-On Metacritic, the film has a weighted average score of 77 out of 100, based on 23 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 67 out of 100, based on 23 critics.

 Controversy

-The film was initially refused financing by the Romanian film board due its controversial depiction of the Hungarian minority in Romania.
+The film was initially refused financing by the Romanian film board due to its controversial depiction of the Hungarian minority in Romania.
 After an intervention by the Minister of Culture, Hunor Kelemen the ruling of the film board was overruled.